Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds

 \section{Introduction}

 Mass is the most fundamental invariant of asymptotically flat manifolds.
 Originally defined in General Relativity, it has since played an important role in Riemannian geometric issues.
-Other interesting invariants, still motivated by physics, include the energy momentum, the angular momentum or the center of mass (which will be of interest in this note).
+Other interesting invariants, still motivated by physics, include the energy momentum, the angular momentum, and the center of mass (which will be of interest in this note).
 Moreover, they have been extended to other types of asymptotic behaviours such as asymptotically hyperbolic manifolds.

-One of the main difficuties when handling the mass of an asymptotically flat or hyperbolic manifolds (or any of its companion invariants) comes from the fact that they are defined as a limit of an integral expression on larger and larger spheres, and depending on the first derivatives of the metric tensor written in a special chart where the metric coefficients are asymptotic to those of the model (flat, hyperbolic) metric at infinity.
+Two difficuties occur when handling the mass of an asymptotically flat or hyperbolic manifold (or any of its companion invariants): it is defined as a limit of an integral expression on larger and larger spheres, and it depends on the first derivatives of the metric tensor written in a special chart where the metric coefficients are asymptotic to those of the model (flat, hyperbolic) metric at infinity.

 It seems unavoidable that a limiting process is involved in the definitions.
 But finding expressions that do not depend on the first derivatives but on rather more geometric quantities is an old question that has attracted the attention of many authors.
 It was suggested by A. Ashtekhar and R. O. Hansen \cite{ashtekar-hansen_unified} (see also P. Chru\'sciel \cite{chrusciel_rk-positive-energy}) that the mass could be rather defined from the Ricci tensor and a conformal Killing field of the Euclidean space.
-Equality between the two definitions, as well as a similar identity for the center of mass, has then been proved rigorously by L.-H. Huang using a density theorem \cite{huang_conf-chinoise} due to previous work by J. Corvino an H. Wu \cite{corvino-wu} for conformally flat manifolds, and by P. Miao and L.-F.~Tam \cite{miao-tam} through a direct computation in coordinates.
+Equality between the two definitions, as well as a similar identity for the center of mass, has then been proved rigorously by L.-H. Huang using a density theorem \cite{huang_conf-chinoise}, \emph{cf}. previous work by J. Corvino and H. Wu \cite{corvino-wu} for conformally flat manifolds, and by P. Miao and L.-F.~Tam \cite{miao-tam} through a direct computation in coordinates.